 - PhD in Conflict Analysis and Resolution from George Mason University’s School for Conflict Analysis and Resolution (SCAR)

-- Masters’ degree in International Affairs and Economics from the Paul H. Nitze School of Advanced International Studies (SAIS), of the Johns Hopkins University.
+- MA in International Affairs and Economics from the Paul H. Nitze School of Advanced International Studies (SAIS), of the Johns Hopkins University.

 Assistant Professor of Political Science, Dean of Students/Byblos